renjingjing/demoday/README.md

 # demoday
-Thid project is for demoday.
+This project is for demoday.